aaryanrr/aaryanrr/CONTRIBUTING.md

-# Thanks for considering to Contribute to this Repository🙂
+# Thanks for considering contributing to this Repository🙂

 ## All the Contributions are welcome!! 😉